dev-protocol/docs.devprotocol.xyz/content/en/pages/3000-developers/modules/allocator.md

 ## Summary

 The Allocator Contract plays several roles in determining market rewards.
-For this roles the contract has 2 following functions .
+For this roles the contract has a following function.

 ## Interface